 Increasing your singing power is EASY when you use the right vocal exercises.

-Since power and range are related, these are also great vocal exercises for singers to increase range!
+Since power and range are related, these are also great vocal exercises for singers to both strengthen a weak voice and increase range!

 Unfortunately, we’ve all seen that singer that just strains and pushes their voice to get more vocal power.